The Temporary Ekklesia Theory

 In this brief introductory page, I will venture only to say that the implications of this theory are immense.
 (Read more about this here.)
 The amount of time, energy, and money that are spent on “church” is astounding.
 If “church”, therefore, is not authorized, guarded, guided, directed, sanctioned, supported, and empowered by God, it is generally a colossal waste—at least with regard to the things that the churches claim primarily to be.

 What would happen in the off chance that this Temporary Ekklesia Theory were widely adopted as true, and the world’s churches were emptied?
 My hope would be, of course, that each former congregant would now become a thinker in his or her own right, and that a great time of personal discovery and freedom would ensue.
 I would hope similarly that each would adopt righteousness on his or her own accord, and for its own innate value, recognizing with gratitude that Jesus won the privilege of that choice for the entire world.
-Others, however, resisting the efforts required for a thorough examination of these matters, might make the irrational leap from the unauthorized churches to all-out atheism.
-One wonders, however, whether people that irrational gain any true benefit (including eternal security) from membership in their present churches.
+I might also expect believers to gather into convenient fellowships in which to explore and learn more and more about the Bible, but they would not see their fellowship as “church”.
+And of course, others would resist expending the effort required for a thorough examination of these matters, and instead, might make the irrational leap from the current unauthorized-church way of life to all-out atheism.

 Another colossal implication is that the practice of church has served for centuries to have a calming effect on the masses.
 Indeed, governments have sought to control, steer, or influence church teachings and behaviors for quite some time.
 Even in the United States most of the churches file with the government, agreeing to be more or less apolitical in exchange for a tax exemption.
 If the churches were suddenly closed, what would happen to the massive pacifying effect that so many churches have on their members?
 Would those members become more involved in government?
 And would they think a different way having realized that God, after all, is not endeavoring to control political events?
 Would they become better citizens if they realized that God himself condemned the “Sons of God” on his “Divine Council” to the Lake of Fire because they refused to